Buying Your First Home?

 LMI can cost you thousands of dollars, however there are ways to avoid paying LMI or reducing how much you pay including:

-- Having a guarantor on your loan (Tiimely Own home loans don't offer guarantor loans, however our in-house broker service can assist you in finding a suitable guarantor loan), and
+- Having a guarantor on your loan (Tiimely Own home loans don't offer guarantor loans, however our brokers can assist you in finding a suitable guarantor loan)

 The First Home Owner Grant is a national first home buyer scheme designed to help Australians buying their first property.
-Each state and territory have their own eligibility criteria, but in general you’ll need to be over the age of 18, a permanent resident or Australian citizen, and you can’t have previously owned a residential property anywhere in Australia.
+Each state and territory have their own eligibility criteria, but in general you’ll need to be over the age of 18, a permanent resident or Australian citizen, and not previously owned a residential property anywhere in Australia.

 Victoria

-- At least one applicant must be a permanent resident or an Australian citizen
+- At least one applicant must be 18 or over, and at least one must be an Australian citizen or permanent resident.

 New South Wales

-You can find more information specific to the New South Wales FHOG here.
+Find out more information specific to the New South Wales FHOG.

 Queensland

-You can find more information specific to the Queensland FHOG here.
+Find out more information specific to the Queensland FHOG.

 Western Australia

-You can find more information specific to the Western Australian FHOG here.
+Find out more information specific to the Western Australian FHOG.

 South Australia

-You can find more information specific to the South Australian FHOG here.
+Find out more information specific to the South Australian FHOG.

 Australian Capital Territory